mushihao/cuda/nv_study/README.md

 ### 2.3 Summary

-* Constant cache latency is 14 clocks and constant memory (LLC) is 78 clocks.
+* Constant cache latency is 14 clocks and constant cache(L1.5) is 78 clock.

 * The constant cache has constant data and instruction data.
 There is some sort of sharing, but it depends on the SM/constant cache/GPC distribution.
 That needs a more exhausive work to investigate.

-* The constant cache BW is slow (2 bytes/clk), and it is better when you have multiple outstanding accesses with the same address.
-This is different from L1/L2.
+* The constant cache BW is slow (2 bytes/clk), and it is better when you have multiple outstanding accesses with the same address.(Broadcast feature) This is different from L1/L2.
 And since the bandwidth is not increasing with more blocks, it means there is only 1 constant cache.
 Probably this is a simple blocking cache with low bandwidth.

 (But the third conclusion is conflicting with the second one, while I thought there are multiple copies of constant caches and there are some sharing rules between SMs and constant caches.
 Need further testing and thoughts.)

+* The T4 dissect report mentions that there is a private L1 constant cache and L1.5 constant cache.
+But after my tests, I think the L1.5 is shared by some of SMs, which needs further investigation.
+And the bandwidth is not increasing, probably because all L1.5 caches merged into 1 port to L2, so we don't bandwidth increasing.
+And probably this is only a narrow data bus (16 bits?).

 ## 3. Texture